The Big Five

 LIONS - King of Beasts

 Mention a safari to Africa, and one animal springs immediately to mind - lion!
-This, the so-called King of Beasts, is on everybody's list of animals to see.
-This fascination is no doubt due to the size and awesome power of this large cat, and its hunting prowess.
+This, the so-called King of Beasts is on everybody's list of animals to see.
+This fascination is no doubt due to the size and awesome power of that great cat, and its hunting prowess.
 But it may also have something to do with the human psyche, for our hominid ancestors on the African plains had to contend with lions as competitors and enemies on a daily basis.
 Perhaps they still dwell deep in our subconscious mind!

 THE AFRICAN ELEPHANT - Gardeners of the Savannah